Aims of the Service

 Who are we?

 The service utilises a multi-disciplinary team to provide a collaborative approach.
-This includes Clinical Lead for Chronic Pain, Advanced practitioners in chronic pain, [Physiotherapists, Occupational Therapist] and an Assistant Practitioner all with highly specialist training and years of experience in chronic pain.
-We are looking to expand to provide more psychological support by recruiting a clinical Psychologist.
+This includes Clinical Lead for Chronic Pain and Advanced practitioners in chronic pain, [Physiotherapists] all with highly specialist training and years of experience in chronic pain.
+We have close links to other services including social prescribers, talking therapies, GPs as well as Musculoskeletal services.

 We are based out of a range of locations including: